Capabilities across planning, governance, design, and delivery support.

 Why It Matters

-It is essential when an initiative is moving into implementation, especially when there are multiple systems, third parties, or enterprise-critical integrations involved.
+It matters when an initiative is moving into design and build, especially where multiple systems, vendors, integrations, or enterprise-critical dependencies are involved.

 Typical Outputs